 6 stages of prescribed burning

 Let the cartoons do the talking as we walk through the process of planning and conducting a prescribed burn.

-You might know a little – or even a lot – about the prescribed burns that are carried out by National Parks and Wildlife Service on public and private lands every year.
+You might know a little – or even a lot – about prescribed burns that are carried out by National Parks and Wildlife Service every year.

-They’re all about minimising the risk and impact of bushfires by cleverly, not to mention carefully, reducing fuel loads in at-risk areas.
+They’re all about minimising the risk and impact of bushfires by cleverly, not to mention carefully, reducing fuel loads in at-risk areas, managing native vegetation and protecting biodiversity in South Australia’s parks and reserves.

 But do you know just what this entails?

-From conducting flora and fauna surveys to protect habitats, to figuring out where fire trucks need to be positioned, and ultimately seeing the land regenerate, here’s everything you need to know about the prescribed burning process in South Australia.
+From conducting flora and fauna surveys to protect habitats, to figuring out where fire trucks need to be positioned, and ultimately seeing the land regenerate, here’s everything you need to know about the prescribed burning process.

-Stage 1: Working out the best place to conduct a burn is the first step in prescribed burns preparation.
-During the planning process, fire management officers assess the risk to nearby assets like homes and farms to make sure that prescribed burning will reduce the risk to these properties if there’s a bushfire.
+Stage 1: Working out the best place to conduct a burn is the first step.
+During the planning process, fire management officers assess the risk to nearby assets like homes and farms to make sure that the prescribed burn will reduce the risk to these properties if there’s a bushfire.

 6 stages of prescribed burning

 Stage 2: Surveys are undertaken to identify important plants, animals and cultural sites that need to be protected.
-In these instances, the prescribed burn is planned in such a way that certain parcels of land, home to these vulnerable species of precious sites, are unaffected.
+In these instances, the prescribed burn is planned in such a way that certain parcels of land, home to these vulnerable species or precious sites, are kept out of the fire.

 6 stages of prescribed burning

 Stage 3: The location of fire trucks and crew are planned months in advance so everyone stays safe when the burn is underway.
-Thought needs to go into what type of vehicles are used and how many are needed, as well as how many crew need to be on hand.
-This is all to make sure the burn is conducted safely and without escapes.
+Careful thought goes into the type of vehicles to use and how many are needed, as well as how many crew need to be on hand.
+This all makes sure the burn is conducted safely and without escapes.

+6 stages of prescribed burning